IBM/ibm-block-csi-driver/docs/csi_ug_config_create_secret.md

 Create an array secret YAML file in order to define the storage credentials (username and password) and address.

-**Important:** When your storage system password is changed, be sure to also change the passwords in the corresponding secrets, particularly when LDAP is used on the storage systems.<br />Failing to do so causes mismatched passwords across the storage systems and the secrets, causing the user to be locked out of the storage systems.
+**Important:** When your storage system password is changed, be sure to also change the passwords in the corresponding secrets, particularly when LDAP is used on the storage systems. <br /><br />Failing to do so causes mismatched passwords across the storage systems and the secrets, causing the user to be locked out of the storage systems.

 Use one of the following procedures to create and apply the secret: